- 1 Purpose

 - the selection panel consists of trained panel members;

-- every panel member (including external panel members) complies with all relevant University policies and procedures; and
+- every panel member (including external panel members) complies with all relevant University Policies and Procedures, including declaring any perceived, potential or actual Conflict of Interest; and

 - all recruitment and selection documentation is complete and accurate.

-The Director (Human Resources) may recommend panel members as deemed appropriate.
+The Chief People Officer may recommend panel members as deemed appropriate.

 A selection panel will decide upon the appropriate selection methods to be used, normally behavioural interviews supplemented by two oral reference checks for the recommended applicant.
 Selection methods must be relevant to the position and may also include presentations, work samples, and performance tests.